sanekits/shellkit/loader/loader.md

 - Kits can declare dependencies and the loader will
     - topo-sort during init
     - shout if a cycle is found
+    - shout if a dependency is not installed
     - ensure that each kit is loaded exactly once per init cycle

 ## Design